ea5gvk/m0glj-HBNet-GPS/install.md

  # D-APRS as a client

- **gps branch**

  Copy gps_data-SAMPLE.cfg to gps_data.cfg.
 Add a PEER stanza to connect to your network via MMDVM connection.
-You could also set a MASTER stanza and connect your network as a PEER.
-Connecting the gateway to your network as a PEER is much simpler though.
+Connecting the gateway to your network as a PEER is a fairly simple process.
 Add a MASTER stanza in you network configuration and call it something like "D-APRS".
 This is the MASTER that you will connect the gateway to as a client.
 You will need to modify rules.py on your network to allow the desired talkgroup/private calling to route to the gateway via MMDVM connection.

+ You could also set a MASTER stanza and connect your network as a PEER.
+This is more suited for advanced users.

+## GPS branch

+**gps branch**

 **aprs_features branch**

  # D-APRS built into bridge.py